Cancer Center Isolation Facility (CCIF)

 Accessibility and Request for Use

-Accessibility.
-The CCIF operates on a 24 hours a day, 7 days a week schedule.
+The CCIF operates on 24 hours a day, 7 days-a-week schedule.
 Investigators and their staff have access to their animal holding rooms and/or laboratories at all times through security access proximity card readers.
-DCI members are given priority for assignment of space in CCIF.
+DCI members are given priority for the assignment of space in CCIF.

 Fees

-Per diem charges are used to recover the cost of the staff necessary to meet users' needs, including animal care and routine facility maintenance, as well as costs of caging, food, bedding, equipment and personal protective equipment needed to operate in the facility.
-Procurement of food, bedding, personal protective equipment and any other husbandry supplies is centralized through the Operations Manager, Mr. St. Pierre.
-The current per diem rate for CCIF users is $1.00 per cage per day.
+Per diem charges are used to recover the cost of the staff necessary to meet users' needs, including animal care and routine facility maintenance, as well as costs of caging, food, bedding, equipment, and personal protective equipment needed to operate in the facility.
+Procurement of food, bedding, personal protective equipment, and any other husbandry supplies is centralized through the Operations Manager, Mr. St. Pierre.
+The current per diem rate for CCIF users is $1.06 per cage per day.
 Monthly billing is handled by DLAR administrative staff.